ThibaultTricard/LavaCake/docs/src/sphinx/HelloWorld.md

 (The GLFWSurfaceInitialisator class inherits from the SurfaceInitialisator, if you need to use other windows manages, you can create your surface initialisator )

+Then we can intialise the Device with the following lines:
 ```cpp
 Device* device = Device::getDevice();
 device->initDevices(0, 1, surfaceInitialisator);